taliesins/distracey/readme.md

 * Logary (https://github.com/logary/logary)
 ** Soon Logary Zipkin target will be complete and then you can view distributed tracing and metrics for Web Api controllers via ZipKin.
 * Log4Net (https://github.com/apache/log4net)
-** Add Log4Net GELF target (https://github.com/jjchiw/gelf4net) and log to logstash configured for elastic search.
-Then use kibana for a great experince.
+** Add Log4Net GELF target (https://github.com/jjchiw/gelf4net) and log to logstash configured with an output to elastic search.
+Then use kibana for a great dashboard experince.

+# How to install

+Pull in nuget package for the target you want to use.
+You can use all the targets if you want to.

+* Distracey.PerformanceCounters
+* Distracey.Logary
+* Distracey.Log4Net

 # Acknowledgments